Fifth World (mythology)

-The Fifth World in the context of creation myths describes the present world as interpreted by several indigenous groups in the USA and Central America.
+The Fifth World in the context of creation myths describes the present world as interpreted by several indigenous groups in the USA and Mexico.
 The central theme of the myth holds that there were four other cycles of creation and destruction that preceded the Fifth World.
 The creation story is taken largely from the mythological, cosmological, and eschatological beliefs and traditions of earlier Mesoamerican cultures.

 Aztec mythology

-According to Aztec mythology the present world is a product of four cycles of birth, death, and reincarnation.
-When each world is destroyed it is reborn through the sacrifice of a god.
+According to Aztec mythology, the present world is a product of four cycles of birth, death, and reincarnation.
+When each world is destroyed, it is reborn through the sacrifice of a god.
 The god’s sacrifice creates a new sun, which creates a new world.
 The myth is sometimes referred to as the “Legend of Five Suns.”